ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

 # Publishing a Progressive Web App

 <p class="intro" markdown="1">
 Because Ionic Apps are built with web technologies, they can run just as well as a PWA as they can a native app.
-This guide will cover how to an Ionic app as a PWA.
+This guide will cover how to deploy an Ionic app as a PWA.
 Not sure what Progressive Web Apps are?
 Check out Ionic's <a href="https://ionicframework.com/pwa" target="_blank">PWA Overview</a> for more info.
 </p>

 ## Making the App a PWA

-The two main requirements of a PWA are a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/) and a [Web Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/).
-While we can add both of these to an app manually, the Angular team has an `@angular/pwa` package we can use to automate this.
+The two main requirements of a PWA are a <a href="https://developers.google.com/web/fundamentals/primers/service-workers/" target="_blank">Service Worker</a> and a <a href="https://developers.google.com/web/fundamentals/web-app-manifest/" target="_blank">Web Manifest</a>.
+While it's possible to add both of these to an app manually, the Angular team has an `@angular/pwa` package that can be used to automate this.

 ### Adding @angular/pwa to our Ionic/Angular App

-The @angular/pwa package will automatically add a service worker and a web manifest to our app for our.
-To add this package to our app run `ng add @angular/pwa` in our apps directory.
-This will add a service worker (using the [@angular/service-worker package](https://angular.io/guide/service-worker-intro)) and a manifest to our app and ensure our are ready to deploy our app as a PWA.
+The `@angular/pwa` package will automatically add a <strong>service worker</strong> and a <strong>web manifest</strong> to the app for our.
+To add this package to the app run `ng add @angular/pwa` in the apps directory.
+This will add a service worker (using the [@angular/service-worker package](https://angular.io/guide/service-worker-intro)) and a manifest to the app and ensure our are ready to deploy our app as a PWA.
 Once our have added this package all our need to do is run `ionic build --prod` and our `www` directory will be ready to deploy as a PWA!

 <blockquote>
   <p>Be sure to update the web manifest to use our app's name and our icons</p>